 Climbing Mount Fuji is more than just a mountaineering experience.
 It is also a journey into Japanese culture and a lesson in respect.
 Respect for the climate and terrain, for oneself as one slowly adjusts to the altitude, for the mountain as a spiritual symbol, and for the many other people on the way to the summit.
 This is especially true when climbing at night to experience “Goraiko”.
 This Japanese word describes the overwhelming sensation that comes from watching the sunrise at the peak- Japan is after all the land of the rising sun!

 Although many people take on the challenge of climbing Mount Fuji on their own, going with a guide is truly worth it in this case.
-Not only will they be able to give you a deeper understanding of the cultural aspects of the climb (check out this 3-day cultural Fuji climb), they can also act as translators and give you a big hand with logistics.
+Not only will they be able to give you a deeper understanding of the cultural aspects of the climb, they can also act as translators and give you a big hand with logistics.
 Plus, it’s the best way to ensure a safe experience, specially if you haven’t done much climbing before.
-You can find a great first hand account of what climbing Mount Fuji with a guide was like for 31-year old Italian climber Matteo here.

 So what do you need to know in order to climb Mount Fuji?
 Below we share all the essential information for you to start planning your trip!